Jordan Spieth: Rest of 2015

 The week before The Open Championship, Spieth chose to play at the John Deere Classic rather than the Aberdeen Asset Management Scottish Open, where many other top-ranked players were competing to prepare for the links style courses.

 Spieth shot the lowest round of his professional career to date, with a 61 in the 3rd round.
 He eventually won the tournament in a playoff with Tom Gillis after Gillis hit the ball in the pond on the 2nd playoff hole.
 Spieth earned his fourth victory of the year.
 His quest for the grand slam ended when he finished tied for 4th in The Open Championship with a final score of –14, one stroke out of a playoff.
 He had been tied for the lead but bogeyed the 17th hole to drop one stroke behind and could not make his birdie on the 18th to join the playoff.

 After finishing second behind Jason Day at the 2015 PGA Championship, he became the world number one in the Official World Golf Ranking.
 He was the 18th different golfer to earn the honor.
 He was number one for two weeks in August 2015 and one week in September.

 Spieth missed the cut in The Barclays and the Deutsche Bank Championship, the first two events of the FedEx Cup playoffs.
 However, his tied for 13th finish at the BMW Championship kept him second overall in the standings.
 Only needing a victory to clinch the championship, Spieth won the 2015 Tour Championship at East Lake Golf Club by four strokes.
 With the win, his fifth of the year, Spieth became the ninth FedEx Cup champion and earned a $10 million bonus for winning the Cup.
 Spieth won $12,030,485 (not including the $10 million bonus) in 2015, a PGA Tour record for a single year.
 He regained the world number one ranking.

 Spieth swept all the major awards for the season: PGA Player of the Year and PGA Tour Player of the Year (Jack Nicklaus Trophy), Vardon Trophy and Byron Nelson Award for leading the tour in scoring average, and Arnold Palmer Award for leading the tour's money list.

-2016: Falling short at Augusta
+2016: Augusta

 Spieth started the year when he won the Hyundai Tournament of Champions with a dominant display that saw him race to an eight stroke victory over Patrick Reed.
 His score of −30 was not only a personal best, it was also only the second time a player reached −30 in a 72-hole PGA Tour event, after Ernie Els achieved the feat in 2003 at the same event.
 Spieth also matched Tiger Woods, by winning his seventh PGA Tour event before the age of 23.